 (i) a pre-cleaning process for the removal of insoluble impurities in excess of 0,15% in case of rendered fats of ruminant origin.

+(ii) a hydrotreatment process consisting of a catalytic hydrotreatment step followed by a stripping step.

-(ii) desulfurization, denitrification, olefin saturation, aromatic saturation, hydrogenation and decarboxylation in a closed reactor at temperature of at least 270°C, at pressure of at least 60 bar for the time of at least 4.7 minutes.
+The catalytic hydrotreatment step consist of desulfurization, denitrification, olefin saturation, aromatic saturation, hydrogenation and decarboxylation in a closed reactor at temperature of at least 270°C, at pressure of at least 60 bar for the time of at least 4.7 minutes.

 4. The competent authority shall assess the HACCP plan which checks and records the main processing parameters of the steps described in points 1, 2 and 3.